Cacti/documentation/Plugin-Hook-API-Ref.md

 ## rrd\_graph\_graph\_options

 This hook allows you to specify additional options or change parameters regarding graph image rendering.
-Some of the parameters will be passed to rrdtool.
+Some of the parameters will be passed to RRDTool.

 file | introduced | retired
 --- | :--- | :---